prebid/Prebid.js/dev-docs/bidder-adapter-1.md

 {% endhighlight %}

-**Step 2: Accept video parameters and pass them to your server**
+### Step 2: Accept video parameters and pass them to your server

-See the [AppNexus AST adapter]({{site.baseurl}}/dev-docs/bidders.html#appnexusAst) for an example of how video parameters may be passed in from the AdUnit.
+See the [AppNexus AST adapter]({{site.baseurl}}/dev-docs/bidders.html#appnexusAst) for an example of how video parameters may be passed in from the ad unit.

-**Step 3: Respond with VAST or a VAST URL**
+### Step 3: Respond with VAST or a VAST URL

 When the bidder returns VAST or a VAST URL in its bid response, it needs to add the result into either `bid.vastXml` or `bid.vastUrl`.
 For example, here is some [code from the Tremor adapter](https://github.com/prebid/Prebid.js/blob/master/modules/tremorBidAdapter.js#L142) showing how it's done: